jwplayer/jwplayer-out-player-widget/readme.md

 ## Embed the HTML
-1. `widget.html` contains the HTML template for the widget.
+1. The `widget.html` file contains the HTML template for the widget.
-2. Paste this HTML wherever you'd like your widget to appear in your content.
+2. Paste this HTML wherever you'd like your widget to appear within your content.
-3. Notice that the id has been left blank — **add your own unique id to keep track of your widget**.
+3. Notice that the id has been left blank — **add your own unique id to specify your widget**.
 For example:
 ```
 <div id="related-videos-feed" class="jw-widget">...</div>